So you’ve been hired as a school librarian? Congratulations! What an exciting moment!

 - Remind staff often (be visible and vocal)

 - Stay visible and vocal so staff don’t forget about you.
 Send newsletters regularly, speak at faculty meetings regularly, etc. Walk the halls, eat lunch in the faculty room, go to department meetings, etc. Most of my collaboration requests come either right after I’ve sent out a newsletter, or when teachers just see me in the hall.
-Seeing you or your emails jogs their memory that “oh year I’ve been meaning to ask you…..”
+Seeing you or your emails jogs their memory that “oh yeah I’ve been meaning to ask you…..”

 - Share successful collaboration stories widely